 Okay, time to get creative.
 Glue a few twigs or sticks to the bottom of the cotton mushrooms and paint the tops with acrylic paint.
 To make the dots, simply dip a pinhead into white paint and dot them all over 😀

 If you want to use the mushrooms in a fairy garden, be sure to give them a few coats of outdoor mod podge to protect them.
 Or you can use this curly-top mushroom tutorial to make mushrooms that will last outside.

 Don’t you just love their weird and wacky shapes?
 They look good grouped together …….

 Or on their own.

-Oh and before I forget.
-If you’re looking for some of the things I used to make the baked cotton mushrooms, I’ve got you covered Disclosure: Clicking on the links below, means we may receive a very small commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you 😉
+Oh, and before I forget.
+If you’re looking for some of the things I used to make baked cotton mushrooms, I’ve got you covered.
+Disclosure: Clicking on the links below means we may receive a very small commission from Amazon.
+But don’t worry, it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you 😉

 Until next time, hope you have a beautiful, creative week.
 Love as always